Kerala cuisine: Mappila cuisine

 Muslim cuisine or Mappila cuisine is a blend of traditional Kerala, Persian, Arab, Portuguese and Western food culture.
 This confluence of culinary cultures is best seen in the preparation of most dishes.
 Kallummakkaya (mussels) curry, irachi puttu (irachi meaning meat), Pathiri (a type of rice pancake), and ghee rice are some of the other specialties.
 The characteristic use of spices is the hallmark of Mappila cuisine—black pepper, cardamom, and clove are used profusely.

 Kuzhi Mandi (Mandi (food)) is another popular item, which has an influence from Yemen.
 Malabar biriyani is known as Thalassery biriyani which uses kaima rice for preparation and is called dum biriyani.
 Malabar biriyani originated from Thalassery and spread to other places.

-The snacks include unnakkaya (deep-fried, boiled ripe banana paste covering a mixture of cashew, raisins and sugar), pazham nirachathu (ripe banana filled with coconut grating, molasses or sugar), muttamala made of eggs, chatti pathiri, a dessert made of flour, like a baked, layered chapati with rich filling, arikkadukka, and more.
+The snacks include unnakkaya (deep-fried, boiled ripe banana paste covering a mixture of cashews, raisins and sugar), pazham nirachathu (ripe banana filled with coconut grating, molasses or sugar), muttamala made of eggs, chatti pathiri, a dessert made of flour, like a baked, layered chapati with rich filling, arikkadukka, and more.